KitwareMedical/x-ray-genius/README.md

 This is the simplest configuration for developers to start with.

 ### Initial Setup
+1. **Note**: Ensure that you clone the repository with submodules.
+If you've already cloned it without submodules, run `git submodule update --init --recursive`.
-1. Install Nvidia GPU drivers, cuda, and the `nvidia-container-toolkit` if they are not already installed.
+2. Install Nvidia GPU drivers, cuda, and the `nvidia-container-toolkit` if they are not already installed.
    - You can verify that the `nvidia-container-toolkit` is installed by running `nvidia-ctk --version`.
-2. Run `docker compose run --rm django ./manage.py migrate`
+3. Run `docker compose run --rm django ./manage.py migrate`
-3. Run `docker compose run --rm django ./manage.py createsuperuser` and follow the prompts to create your own user
+4. Run `docker compose run --rm django ./manage.py createsuperuser` and follow the prompts to create your own user
-4. Optionally, run `docker compose run --rm django ./manage.py load_test_data <girder_api_key>`
+5. Optionally, run `docker compose run --rm django ./manage.py load_test_data <girder_api_key>`
    to load some sample data into your system.
    1. Make sure to replace `<girder_api_key>` with your DKC API key.